How To Season A Cast Iron Skillet

 Clean The Skillet

 You need the oil to bond with the iron, and it can't do that if there's food residue in the way.
 The initial stage in seasoning a cast iron pan involves ensuring its thorough cleanliness.
 You may have heard you should avoid washing your pan with dish soap, as it can degrade the seasoning.
 However, you're about to put fresh seasoning on it!
-So go ahead and give your pan a scrubbing in soapy water and then dry it using a towel or place it over low heat.
+So go ahead and scrub your pan in soapy water and then dry it using a towel or place it over low heat.

 Dry The Skillet Thoroughly

 Cast iron and water are not friends.
 Once you have your pan washed, dry it thoroughly.
 Pretend that you are allergic to water.
 Get all of it dried off.
 A great way to do this job thoroughly is to put it on an over burner and let the heat evaporate any excess moisture.
-Then allow it to cool before proceeding to the following step.
+Then, allow it to cool before proceeding to the following step.

 Rub Oil Into The Pan